mdhcodes/burger/README.md

 Node, Express, and Handlebars

 # Overview
 Burger App is a burger logger utilizing MySQL, Node, Express, Handlebars and a homemade ORM.
-Following the MVC design pattern, Node and MySQL query and route data while Handlebars generates HTML.
+Following the MVC design pattern, Node and MySQL query will route data while Handlebars generates HTML.

 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.